Married heart patients more likely than singles to survive

 A lack of social support has been thought to worsen outcomes in cardiac patients after divorce, Quyyumi said, suggesting that the emotional and financial stress of divorce may play a role in adverse outcomes.

-In the widowed group, it may have to do with psychological and behavioral events that accompany life’s course.
+In the widowed group, it may have to do with psychological and behavioural events that accompany life’s course.

 “Some people give up after the loss of a spouse.
 Bereavement shouldn’t be taken lightly and people who find themselves sick and alone must be aware that they are at a greater risk of a secondary cardiovascular occurrence, or worse, death,” Quyyumi said.

 “We obviously cannot prescribe marriage to patients,” Potluri said.
-“But we can emphasize the role of relationships and friendships in managing coronary artery disease.”
+“But we can emphasise the role of relationships and friendships in managing coronary artery disease.”

 “Try to regain a sense of purpose,” Quyyumi said.
 “Whether that’s finding another partner to compensate for the social support one has lost, becoming more involved in your children’s family or finding a church group.
 These things all help a patient to once again become more interested in saving their own life.”